hw35/Project-Blackjack/README.md

 5. Run the program :)

 ### Contributing
-This project is done independently by me.
+This project is done independently by me, but...
-If you want to contribute new ideas, your pull request is welcomed!
+* If you want to contribute new ideas, your pull request is welcomed!
-If you find any issue, feel free to add to the repository issue section.
+* If you find any issue, feel free to add to the repository issue section.

 ## Thank You!